Income Producing Historic Structure PA Tax Credit

 How is the Amount of the Tax Credit Determined?

-Only qualified rehabilitation expenditures that are made by the tax owner of the property at the time are eligible towards the credit.
+Only qualified rehabilitation expenditures that are made by the tax owner of the property at the time are eligible towards the credit scores.
 That includes costs directly related to repair or improvement of structural and architectural features of historic buildings; such as:

 - Mechanical Systems